 If you enjoyed this post, you’re welcome to “like,” “follow,” and/or “subscribe.”

-I probably shouldn’t have overlooked the existing structure for receiving donations when I published this post.
-I meant to say that we don’t presently ask for donations on Facebook, because we are only a small page and we don’t have much of a budget with which to work–I am the SMM, which I do on a casual basis and to the best of my ability.
+I probably shouldn’t have overlooked the existing structure for receiving donations when I published this post this summer.
+I meant to say that the volunteers who run Maple Lawn Cemetery, where I work, don’t presently ask for donations on Facebook, because we are only a small page and we don’t have the budget with which to work.

-Perhaps in the future, we could bring onboard someone younger to help with carrying out our operations with the help of Facebook, but at the present I am aware of the mess Facebook has run into owing to its exposed dealings with Cambridge Analytica and what that has done to Facebook’s credibility as a social media platform and to its use for small business.
+Perhaps in the future, but admittedly unlikely, we could bring onboard someone younger to help with carrying out our operations with the help of Facebook, but at the present I am aware of the mess Facebook has run into owing to its exposed dealings with Cambridge Analytica and what that has done to Facebook’s credibility as a social media platform and to its use for small business (and in recent news the data breach).
 I want to give Facebook the benefit of the doubt that they will continue to improve their situation and remain effective as a tool for small business.
-I am optimistic that it will remain a good idea to publicize our not-for-profit on Facebook.
+I am optimistic that it will remain a good idea to publicize our work on Facebook.

 Now is almost certainly not the best time to try to begin raising funds on Facebook, as the bad publicity is undeniable, I feel, but with Giving Tuesday still ahead in November I do want to keep my hand in the game in case the situation changes for the better.
 A little more money could certainly serve our needs.
 I am more concerned that Facebook will continue to grow to mean that the business page for our not-for-profit remains useful… https://www.facebook.com/LouthUnited

-I am involved with a small not-for-profit.
+I am involved with a small business.
 We operate a cemetery which otherwise has no one to care for it.

-This blog is nominally tied to it, and also a hobby of mine.
+This blog is nominally tied to it.
 I believe blogging is an opportunity to be involved with others who are similarly inclined to write blog posts.

-I am the junior member of the nonprofit, and I help with grounds keeping.
+I am the junior employee, and I help with grounds keeping.
 I also assist work inside the disbanded church which is on the grounds of the cemetery, and provide some of the cemetery’s presence on the Internet (on Facebook, and also here: www.maplelawncemetery.org).

 We began in 2012, six years after the church closed its doors for the last time.
-The not-for-profit is a small cemetery, which means that there aren’t very many funerals, just a few.
-We aren’t unlike volunteers, for a few reasons.
+The cemetery is small.

 To write this post, I researched federal Canadian controversies over nonprofits.
 LIVE WELL, DO GOOD‘s David McConkey has provided specifics about giving or receiving charitable donations.

-What he is saying on his website inspired what I thought to post today about making donations.
+What he is saying on his website inspired what I thought about making donations.

 One of the reasons that we see ourselves a little like volunteers is that, although typically we would accept donations, we are not a registered charity.
-In Canada, only donations to registered charities qualify for an income tax credit.
+In Canada, it is my understanding that only donations to registered charities qualify for an income tax credit.
 This means that there is less incentive for parties interested in what we do to bestow us with any kind of gift.

 This isn’t a big problem, as there isn’t a lot of overhead to go with maintaining a cemetery of this size, but it does make campaigns such as November’s annual Giving Tuesday affair somewhat troubled waters.
-We can’t return the favor of a donation with a deduction.
+We can’t return the favor of a donation with an income tax deduction.

 Statistics Canada has found that almost everyone (ninety-four percent of those fifteen years old and older) makes charitable donations.
 Sometimes these can be valuable art items.

 Despite not being able to provide a tax break, I imagine we would consider accepting donations.
-If all goes well, I will probably make some noise again about Giving Tuesday come November this year (like last year).
+While we are a touch cautious about the possibility of a federal audit, I will probably make some noise again about Giving Tuesday come November.

 Statistics Canada has found that donors who plan ahead give more than others.
 As we are involved year-round with people choosing their final resting place or the resting place of their loved ones, perhaps this is something we could investigate if we were looking at how to raise funds for the cemetery.
 That being said, to date we have not had a problem caring for the church and cemetery, so we are not under any pressure to need to strenuously keep up the maintenance of the place running smoothly.